-In order to facilitate communication among parents, teachers, and students, Duchesne uses PowerSchool.
+Current grades are available at any time on PowerSchool.
 Parents are asked to check the academic status, and communicate with the teacher via e-mail.

 ACADEMIC PROBATION

 The Duchesne High School administration may place a student on academic probation if that student's credit standing is such that his or her accumulated credit may be or is below what's needed to be classified for advancement to the next class.
 This can be determined and evaluated at any time.
 For example: